79 personalized tasks for

 Alternative text allows you to add a description to an image.
 Since search engine crawlers cannot see images, they rely on alternative text attributes to determine relevance to a search query.
 Alternative text also helps makes an image more likely to appear in a Google image search and is used by screen readers to provide context for visually impaired users.

 It looks like most or all of your images have alternative text.
 Check the images on your website to make sure accurate and relevant alternative text is specified for each image on the page.
-Try to minimize the number of alt text characters to 150 or less (including spaces!) to optimize page load times.

 Great, a redirect is in place to redirect traffic from your non-preferred domain.